JaimeCrz/CraftAcademy/README.md

 [API](https://github.com/CraftAcademy/slowfood_api_team_4)
 [Front](https://github.com/CraftAcademy/slowfood-client-team-4)

+Thanks you Robin, Daniel, Janko for this fantastic week!
+It layed the ground for an awesome friendship to come.

 * Interview challenge where we needed to build an Rock paper scissors all by ourselves on our spare time, in order to simulate real life challenges that we might encounter with future interviews.